 It’s hard to take the first step, just how do you get a job in the film industry with no experience.
-Unfortunately you will most likely have to do some freebies at first to gain experience and credits for your CV but once you have those first handful of credits you should be able to start finding paid work.
+You will most likely have to do some freebies at first to gain experience and credits for your CV but once you have those first handful of credits you should be able to start finding paid work.

 1. Decide what job you want